GideonBear/falconf/README.md

 ### Tips

 * Running `falconf add` without `--not-done-here` (`-n`) will assume you've already ran the command here.
 You can for example run any command, and then run `falconf add !!`.
-The `!!` expands to the previous command you ran.
+Your shell will expand `!!` to the previous command you ran.

 ## Comparison to similar tools